 Facing Assault and Battery Charges?
 Call the Attorneys at Smith & Eulo

-When you’re facing assault or battery charges, call in the highly qualified attorneys at Smith & Eulo.
-They’ll help you with a defense strategy and ensure that your rights are upheld in a court of law.
+When you’re facing assault or battery charges, call us at Smith & Eulo, our criminal defense lawyers will help you with a defense strategy to ensure that your rights are upheld in a court of law.
 The most critical factors about assault and battery charges is whether you’re a first-time offender or if you have a history of criminal behavior.

 Your penalties can also be reduced if the prosecutor is unable to prove beyond a reasonable doubt that the incident did occur as described.
 Offering to plead guilty can also let you off with a lesser charge so you’ll get more lenient penalties and fines.
 Don’t feel that you must make these challenging decisions alone–trust your attorneys to advise you.